RubbaBoy/QilletniDocs/docs/language/types/built_in_types.md

 collection c1 = "rage death kill" collection by "rubbaboy" collection c2 = "2fupEjJ1lamW0dfAsXJag6"
 collection c3 = "https://open.spotify.com/playlist/2fupEjJ1lamW0dfAsXJag6?si=45dd2429fd0a46ba"
+collection c4 = collection(["Empath" by "Fayne", "Full Tilt" by "Johnny Booth", "7L7" by "Above This"])  // Creates an in-memory collection with 3 songs in it
 ```

-The above collections all define the same playlist.
+The above collections (aside from the last) all define the same playlist. `c4` is defined by a cast-like syntax, taking in a song list within the `collection( )`.
+The created collection doesn't exist other than in the program's memory, but may act like any other collection.

 A collection may also have weights assigned to it, along with an order, in the syntax of: